 - Leverage shared resources including expertise, access to facilities and scientific resources.

-To date, the HHS-NASA team has engaged with a number of DHHS components to help build collaborative efforts.
+The HHS-NASA team has engaged with a number of HHS components to help build collaborative efforts.

 For more information, email Lucie Low, Ph.D., NIH-NASA liaison point of contact.